IOS: Inter-Operator Scheduler for CNN Acceleration: Experiments

 \subsection{Comparison of Different Schedules}

 We first compare the inference performance among different schedules with batch size one.
-We compare five schedules: sequential schedule, greedy schedule, IOS-Merge schedule, IOS-Parallel schedule, and IOS-Both schedule, as shown in Figure \ref{fig:result_schedule}.
-The sequential schedule is the schedule that executes the operator one-by-one according to certain topological ordering.
+We compare five schedules: sequential schedule, greedy schedule, IOS-Merge schedule, IOS-Parallel schedule, and IOS-Both schedule.
+The sequential schedule executes the operator one-by-one according to certain topological ordering.
 The greedy schedule puts all the operators that can be executed currently in one stage, and repeats this process until all operators have been scheduled.
 IOS-Merge, IOS-Parallel, and IOS-Both schedules use the proposed approach to find the schedule but take different parallelization strategies.
 IOS-Merge only takes the ``operator merge" strategy.
 IOS-Parallel only takes the ``concurrent execution" strategy.
 IOS-Both considers both parallelization strategies.
 All schedules are executed on IOS execute engine for a fair comparison.

-As shown in Figure \ref{fig:result_schedule}, IOS-Both outperforms all the other four schedules.
+Figure \ref{fig:result_schedule} shows that IOS-Both outperforms all the other four schedules.
 The greedy schedule gets good results on RandWire and NasNet.
 However, it degrades the performance of SqueezeNet because of the overhead of synchronization.
 Because we can not merge ``Relu-SepConv" operators in RandWire and NasNet, IOS-Merge gets the same schedule as Sequential, and IOS-Both gets the same schedule as IOS-Parallel.
 IOS-Both considers two parallelization strategies and outperforms all the other four schedules.
 In later experiments, ``IOS" refers to ``IOS-Both" by default.